tmb5cg/Fifa-Autobidder/README.md

 pip install -r requirements.txt
 ```

 If there are any errors, such as 'missing xyz module', simply ```pip install [xyz]```.
-Feel free to post an issue on this Repository.
+Feel free to post an issue on this Repository or Discord.

 For any other errors, it is likely your system's Python interpreter which can be a huge headache.
-See *troubleshooting* below.
+See [*Troublehoosting*](#troubleshooting) below.

-### Running the bot
+## Running the bot

 Navigate to the project's root directory via command prompt / terminal described above and assuming the folder is on your Desktop: